databricks/koalas/README.md

 ## Getting Started

-Recommended way of installing is Conda.
+The recommended way of installing Koalas is Conda.
 You can use not only Conda but also multiple ways to install Koalas.
 See [Installation](https://koalas.readthedocs.io/en/latest/getting_started/install.html) for full instructions to install Koalas.

 ```bash
 conda install koalas -c conda-forge